eksctl-io/eksctl/userdocs/src/usage/eks-managed-nodes.md

 the update, thus downtime shouldn't be expected.

 The command `update nodegroup` should be used with a config file using the `--config-file` flag.
 The nodegroup should contain an `nodeGroup.updateConfig` section.
-More on the field can be found [here](https://eksctl.io/usage/schema/#nodeGroups-updateConfig).
+More information can be found [here](https://eksctl.io/usage/schema/#nodeGroups-updateConfig).

 ## Nodegroup Health issues
 EKS Managed Nodegroups automatically checks the configuration of your nodegroup and nodes for health issues and reports